sugarlabs/musicblocks/guide/README.md

 corresponding to your choices are added to the *Timbre* block.
 This lets you reopen the widget to fine-tune your custom timbre.

-<a name="keyboard"></a>4.10 Music Keyboard
+### <a name="keyboard"></a>4.10 Music Keyboard

 It is used to generate pitches by pressing keys of the keyboard.
 When there is no pitch block inside the widget clamp, keyboard with all keys between C4 and G5 is shown.
 When there are pitch blocks inside the widget clamp, only those pitches are shown as keys in the keyboard.
+Click of the keys to hear the sound.
+Clicking on play button plays all the the notes.
+To get the output as pitch blocks click on save button.
+Clear is pressed when to delete all keys pressed till now and start afresh.

 ## <a name="BEYOND-MUSIC-BLOCKS"></a>Beyond Music Blocks